openid/fapi/fapi-2_0-security-profile.md

 operational issues.
 However to allow for operational agility, Authorization Servers may implement it providing they meet the requirement in Clause 9.

-**NOTE**: Only the Authorization Code flow detailed below has been through a detailed security analysis and tested against the attacker model.
-However this document is structured to support other grants to be used with the general requirements above.
+**NOTE**: This document is structured to support a variety of grants to be used with the general requirements above.
 For example the client credentials grant or the FAPI CIBA grant.
+Implementers should note that as of the time of writing only the Authorization Code flow and CIBA flows have been through a detailed security analysis.

 **NOTE**: DPoP already suggests that JWTs are accepted in the reasonably near future (on the order of seconds or minutes).
 This specification goes further by placing a hard lower bound of 10 seconds in order to promote interopability.